-Cystic Fibrosis (CF) is an inherited and chronic disease related to mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, which results in the abnormal function of the secretory glands that are responsible for the production of mucus and sweat.
-The disease affects the lungs, pancreas, liver, intestines, sinuses, and reproductive organs, because of the high production of thick and sticky mucus around the organs.
+Cystic fibrosis (CF) is an inherited and chronic disease caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, which provides instructions for making a protein that transports salts across cellular membranes.
+Mutations in the CFTR gene prevent the transport protein from functioning properly, resulting in the production of a thick and sticky mucus surrounding the lungs, pancreas, liver, intestines, sinuses, and reproductive organs.

-Mucus is particularly problematic in the lungs.
-It blocks the airways, making it difficult for patients to properly breathe, and it facilitates the growth of bacteria that cause infections.
-Cystic fibrosis is a progressive disease for which there is currently no cure, but the CF community of patients, families, friends, physicians, researchers, advocates and organizations work to improve the lives of CF patients.
-The Cystic Fibrosis Foundation (CFF) is currently the largest organization in the U.S. focused on that goal.
+CF is a progressive disease that currently has no cure, but a community of patients, families, friends, physicians, researchers, advocates, and organizations work together to improve the lives of patients with CF. The Cystic Fibrosis Foundation (CFF) is currently the largest organization in the U.S. focusing on that goal.

-Some milestones of the foundation include the launching in 1966 of a patient data registry that collects health information of patients seen at foundation-accredited care centers; the landmark increase of CFF-accredited care centers to more than 100 in 1978; the approval of the first drug meant for CF patients in 1993; and the creation in 2000 of the Cystic Fibrosis Foundation Therapeutics (CFFT), a nonprofit research affiliate of the organization focused on governing drug discovery and development efforts.
+Some milestones of the foundation include the launching, in 1966, of a patient registry that collects health information from patients seen at foundation-accredited care centers, the landmark increase of CFF-accredited care centers to more than 100 in 1978, the approval of the first treatment for CF patients in 1993, and the creation, in 2000, of the Cystic Fibrosis Foundation Therapeutics Lab, a nonprofit research affiliate of the organization focused on governing drug discovery and development efforts.

-In addition, the CFF has participated in the development of Kalydeco, the first drug approved to address the underlying cause of the disease.
-CFF also assisted in the development of Orkambi, the lumacaftor/ivacaftor combination drug for people ages 12 and older who have two copies of the most common CF mutation, F508del.
+In addition, the CFF has participated in the development of Kalydeco (ivacaftor), the first treatment approved by the U.S. Food and Drug Administration that addresses the underlying cause of the disease.
+CFF also assisted in the development of Orkambi, the lumacaftor/ivacaftor combination for people ages 12 and older who have two copies of the most common CF mutation, F508del.

-The Cystic Fibrosis Foundation offers a series of resources not only for CF patients, but also for loved ones and medical professionals working in the field.
-“We provide funding for and accredit more than 120 CF care centers and 55 affiliate programs nationwide, including 96 programs for treating adults with CF. The high quality of specialized care available throughout the care center network has led to the improved length and quality of life for people with CF. Located at teaching and community hospitals across the country, these care centers offer the best care, treatments, and support for those with CF,” according the foundation.
+The CFF offers many resources not only for CF patients, but also for their friends and families, and medical professionals working in the field.
+The CFF provides funding and accreditation for more than 120 CF care centers and 55 affiliate programs nationwide, including 96 programs for treating adults with CF.

-In addition to CF care centers and affiliate programs, 70 CFF chapters and branch offices across the U.S. offer the CF community information and support on topics that include diagnosis, treatment, research, legal rights, insurance, clinical care guidelines and emotional wellness.
-The CFF works under a venture philanthropy model that enables raising and investing limitless funds.
-Investments focus on funding biotechnology and pharmaceutical companies for breakthrough drugs and other projects that help discover and develop CF therapies.
+In addition to CF care centers and affiliate programs, 70 CFF chapters and branch offices across the U.S. offer the CF community information and support on topics that include diagnosis, treatment, research, legal rights, insurance, clinical care guidelines, and emotional wellness.